-Ask to telecommute on a trial basis.
 Many managers understandably want to see results before committing to an ongoing flexible schedule.
 If your boss seems willing, suggest telecommuting on a trial basis.
 Outline what you expect to accomplish and how you’ll continue to provide the same level of work as you do in the office.
 Anticipate concerns about attending meetings, collaborating with teammates, and being available by phone, email, and messaging.

 Email Message Example Asking to Work From Home Part-Time

 Subject Line: Request to Work From Home Part-Time